bharos/HMS-LogParser/README.md

 # HMS-LogParser

- * Accepts 2 command-line arguments : 1.
-Path to HMS log file, 2.
-Path to csv file where
- * parsed log information need to be written to.
-Parses the HMS log for PerfLogger entries,
  * Accepts 3 command-line arguments :
  *      1. Path to HMS log file (Required).
  *      2. Path to csv file where parsed log information need to be written to (Required).